JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

     ![](img/function/azure-function-quickstart.png)

-7. Select `Custom function` at the bottom
+7. Select **Custom function** at the bottom

 8. We have to choose a 'trigger' template.
 Azure Functions are triggered by events in Azure.
 A list of possible triggers will be shown.
 At this moment there are 65+ Bash, Batch, C#, F#, JavaScript, PHP, Powershell Python and TypeScript triggers.
-Select the `EventHubTrigger - JavaScript` template
+Select the **EventHubTrigger**. *Note*: you can select directly the **JavaScript** template within the tile

     ![](img/azure-function-app-eventhubtrigger-javascript.png)

-9. At the bottom of the selected template page (use the scrollbar of the current page), you have to fill in the field 'Name your function'.
-Change `EventHubTriggerJS1` into `IoTWorkshopEventHubFunction`
+9. The New Function dialog is shown.
+The JavaScript language is already selected.
+You have to fill in the field 'Name your function'.
+Change **EventHubTriggerJS1** into **IoTWorkshopEventHubFunction**

-10. We do not have to remember EventHub credentials anymore.
-Next to the field 'Event Hub connection' select `new`
+10. Next to the field 'Event Hub connection' select **new**

     ![](img/function/azure-function-connection-new.png)

 11. A new dialog is shown.
-The needed 'Event Hub connection' is filled in already or you can `select` it using the drop downs.
+The needed 'Event Hub connection' is filled in already or you can **select** it using the drop downs.
 Do you see the policy of the namespace?

     ![](img/function/azure-function-connection-dialog.png)

-12. Press `Select` to continue.
+12. Press **Select** to continue.
 You are back to the input fields

-13. `Fill in` 'iotworkshop-eh' in the Event Hub name field

-14. The Connection string is now filled in into the corresponding field
+13. The Connection string is now filled in into the corresponding field

+14. **Fill in** 'iotworkshop-eh' in the Event Hub name field

     ![](img/azure-function-app-eventhubtrigger-new.png)

-15. Select `Create`
+15. Select **Create**

     ![](img/azure-portal-create.png)

 16. The function and trigger are saved.
 The develop page is shown.
 In the middle, you will see the function in the 'Code' panel

-17. But, before we look at the code, first we `change` the cardinality of the message in the 'Integrate' tab.
-We get an array already so we can set the cardinality to `ONE` _(Note: otherwise we receive an array of arrays)_
+17. But, before we look at the code, first we **change** the cardinality of the message in the 'Integrate' tab.
+We get an array already so we can set the cardinality to **ONE** _(Note: otherwise we receive an array of arrays)_

     ![](img/azure-function-app-cardinality.png)

-18. In the Logs pane, press the `arrow` (looking as a chevron) button to open that pane which shows some basic logging
+18. In the Logs pane, press the **arrow** (looking as a chevron) button to open that pane which shows some basic logging

     ![](img/azure-function-app-eventhubtrigger-logs.png)

 19. A 'Logs' panel is shown.
-This 'Logs' panel works like a trace log.
+This 'Logs' panel works like a trace log

-20. Update the code a bit, change the string in the log.Info() trace call eg.
+20. Update all the code, **replace** it with eg.

     ```javascript
-    module.exports = function (context, myEventHubTrigger) {
+    module.exports = function (context, eventHubMessages) {
-        context.log('JavaScript processed message:', myEventHubTrigger);
+        context.log(`JavaScript eventhub trigger function called for message array with length ${eventHubMessages.length}`);

+        eventHubMessages.forEach(message => {
+        context.log(`Processed message for device ${message.deviceid}`);
+        });

         context.done();
     };

     ```

-21. Select `Save`.
+21. Select **Save**.
 The changed JavaScript code will be saved immediately *Note: you can press 'save and run', this will actually run the function, but an empty test message will be passed (check out the 'Test' option to the right for more details)*

 22. Double check the code, Javascript is not compiled in advance.
 So no error message will appear here.